Laura Kerosuo - Principal Investigator

 Bradley’s quote: "The neural crest holds great therapeutic potential, but it can also serve as a guide to life.
 Like the neural crest, let us strive to be diverse, a little bit mysterious, and highly prolific."

-- Camilo Echeverria – Junior Specialist, UC Davis
+- Camilo Echeverria – PhD graduate student at University of California, Davis

 - Andrew Schiffmacher – Assistant Professor, Department of Animal and Avian Sciences, University of Maryland